Best Samsung TVs 2024: budget to premium, 4K, 8K, QLED, QD-OLED

 Some minor shadow detail loss

 Samsung has delivered an absolute blinder of an OLED TV in more ways than one.
-The S95D was expected to excel in the brightness department, but its expert contrast, punchy colours and enhanced subtlety over its predecessor sealed the deal, earning it five stars in our reviews.
+This year's S95D was expected to excel in the brightness department, but its expert contrast, punchy colours and enhanced subtlety over its predecessor sealed the deal, earning it five stars in our S95D review.

-When it comes to picture performance, we noticed a plethora of notable upgrades over the 2023 S95C (which also features on this list), including the claimed 20 to 30 per cent improvement in brightness.
+When it comes to picture performance, there are a plethora of notable upgrades over the 2023 S95C (further down this list), including the claimed 20 to 30 per cent improvement in brightness.
 We're more than inclined to believe that claim, as the S95D dazzled, providing plenty of brightness even to the most challenging of movies.
 The S95D is also crisp, packed with contrast and punchy, which is attributed to its excellent performance.

-While we wish it sounded a bit meatier and more dynamic, the S95D has very few flaws to note, making it a stellar flagship outing for Samsung.
+While we wish it sounded a bit meatier and more dynamic, the S95D has very few flaws of note, making it a stellar 2024 flagship outing for Samsung.
 We, of course, do wish it would throw in the towel and give us Dolby Vision, but we'll keep dreaming.

 Read the full Samsung S95D review